Basic configuration

-Use CMD on Mac or CTRL on Windows to select non-contiguous ranges of cells.
+Use Cmd on Mac or Ctrl on Windows to select non-adjacent ranges of cells.

 # Selecting ranges

 There are different modes in which you can use this plugin.
-Choose between selecting a single cell, a range of adjacent cells, and multiple ranges of non-contiguous cells.
+Choose between selecting a single cell, a range of adjacent cells, and multiple non-adjacent ranges of cells.

 Possible values of

 range- Multiple cells within a single range can be selected.